A topic from the subject of Standardization in Chemistry.

 Introduction

-The chemical industry is a global enterprise that produces a wide range of products, from basic chemicals to complex pharmaceuticals.
-The industry is heavily regulated to ensure the safety of workers, the environment, and the public.
-Compliance with regulations is essential for chemical manufacturers to operate safely and efficiently.
+The chemical industry is a global enterprise producing a wide range of products, from basic chemicals to complex pharmaceuticals.
+It's heavily regulated to ensure worker, environmental, and public safety.
+Compliance is essential for safe and efficient operation.

 Basic Concepts